Best Walking and Jogging Trails in Anchorage: Anchorage, AK Hiking Guide

 Those who live in or visit Anchorage have the ability to visit some of the most beautiful and remote areas of the world that few others will ever have the pleasure of seeing.
 This realization makes the trails near Anchorage even sweeter to enjoy.
 Each of the best trails in the area has a unique aspect that makes it memorable and exciting to visit.
 Even those who have seen these trails more than once are excited to get back and enjoy them all over again.

 Hikers should gather the best waterproof hiking boots, winter weather personal gear, snack bars, water, and all other necessary hiking/biking gear.
-It's time to lace up and begin a hike into the most remote, beautiful areas of the northern hemisphere.
+It's time to lace up and begin a hike into the most remote, beautiful areas of the northern hemisphere on one of these Anchorage trails.

 Flattop Mountain Trail